 - Accurate business information within directories significant to Local SEO

 - Consistent information across all local platforms, directories, and social medias

 - Positive first person consumer reviews on significant sites such as Google

 Having accurate and consistent local information is an imperative factor that Google takes into account when ranking for Local SEO.
-In addition, Google is placing a heaving emphasis on reviews as a part of its SEO and ranking of search results.
+In addition, Google places heavy emphasis on Customer Reviews as a part of SEO and ranking of its search results.

 Social Media Presence